 About the Author

-Dan Rodriguez is national sales manager for Meese (www.Meese.com), a member of the Tingue family of companies.
-Fielding a nationwide team of knowledgeable, local sales representatives, Meese manufactures laundry carts, trucks and baskets in four, large plants and is ranked as the 16th largest rotational molder in North America by Plastics News.
+Dan Rodriguez is national sales manager for Meese (www.Meese-inc.com), a member of the Tingue family of companies.
+Fielding a nationwide team of knowledgeable, local sales representatives, Meese manufactures laundry carts, trucks and baskets in five large plants and is ranked as the 16th largest rotational molder in North America by Plastics News.
 Dan can be reached at 800.829.4535 or email@example.com.